pminina01/readthedocs/File-target.md

 Since NLog 4.3 the `${basedir}` isn't needed anymore for relative paths.

 Supported in .NET, Silverlight, Compact Framework and Mono.

+Note for UWP: set concurrentWrites=false.
+This is a known issue and we are trying to fix this in NLog 4.6

 ## Configuration Syntax
 ```xml
 <targets>